cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 As this document presents system architecture, the following security considerations are abstract and generic, i.e., they provide mainly principles, guidelines or requirements.
-However, the implementation and deployment of network digital twins will need to be carefully investigate the following security considerations, which may be categorized into different aspects:
+However, the implementation and deployment of NDT will need to carefully investigate the following security considerations, which may be categorized into different aspects: